 It also helps keep wear and tear down on your tow vehicle brakes.

 Check the trailer brake regulations in your state HERE.

 All trailers have what is called a tongue weight or hitch weight.
 (What is tongue weight on a trailer?)

 This is how much pressure the tongue of your camper puts on the hitch/back end of the tow vehicle.

 All tow vehicles have a max tongue weight they allow.
 So make sure the tongue weight isn't too heavy for yours.

-The tongue weight of any trailer should be no more than 10% of the trailer weight.
+The tongue weight of any trailer should be 10 to 15% of the actual trailer weight.

 Remember that most campers like this have their propane on the tongue.